How Natural Language Query Works for Modern Analytics (2026 Guide)

 In this guide, you’ll learn what natural language query really is, how it works inside modern BI platforms, where it adds the most value, and what to consider before choosing tools that rely on it.

-What Is a Natural Language Query?
+What Is a Natural Language Query (NLQ)?

 Natural language query isn’t about making analytics easier, it’s about making decisions faster by removing the distance between questions and answers.